OpenNebula/docs/source/marketplace/appliances/oneke.rst

 Importing the OneKE Virtual Appliance
 -------------------------------------

-Let's run the following command to import in the OpenNebula Cloud the whole set of resources corresponding to the OneKE Virtual Appliance (CE flavor).
+Let's run the following command to import in the OpenNebula Cloud the whole set of resources corresponding to the OneKE Virtual Appliance.
 An image datastore must be specified for storing the Virtual Appliance images.

 .. prompt:: bash $ auto

-    $ onemarketapp export 'Service OneKE 1.27 CE' 'Service OneKE 1.27 CE' --datastore 1
+    $ onemarketapp export 'Service OneKE 1.27' 'Service OneKE 1.27' --datastore 1
     IMAGE
         ID: 202
         ID: 203